Posting mail in Victorian and Edwardian UK

 Victorian post boxes still in use in Edwardian times

-A Victorian or Edwardian pillar box / post box -
+A Victorian pillar box / post box -

 photographed in Fagans Museum of Welsh Life.

-The decorative scroll half-way up the letter box, actually the
+The decorative scroll half-way up the letter box is actually the

-initials VR entwined, standing for Victoria Regina.
+initials VR entwined.
+They stand for Victoria Regina.
 'Regina' is the

 official title for a Queen.

-Posting a letter in a Victorian or Edwardian post box
+Posting a letter in a Victorian post box

 - detail from a picture in Fagans Museum of Welsh Life.